heraclitus0/QSI/USER_GUIDE.md

-# USER GUIDE – Rupture Detector (Generalized Drift Detection System)
+# USER GUIDE – Rupture Detector

 ## 1. Overview
 Rupture Detector is a domain-agnostic operational intelligence tool designed to detect forecast-actual drifts and surface preventable loss in real-world systems.
 It is applicable to any measurable quantity where planned values (forecasts) often diverge from realized outcomes (actuals), converting these deviations into actionable economic insights.